identinetics/d-nginx/README.md

 1. NGINX runs as non-root user
 2. The user-defined network uses static IP addresses.
 Therefore NGINX will not fail on startup or reload if a container is not available.
 (Somebody else has to check! -> Monitoring tools)
 3. Image is based on centos7
+4. Obtain certificates from Let's Encrypt

 The image produces immutable containers, i.e. a container can be removed and re-created any time without loss of data, because data is stored on mounted volumes.